 The Deputy DSL is Laurabeth Kilkenny (Head of School)

 Contact details: email: email@example.com tel: 01924 893829

-We have two further trained DSL’s in school:
+We have three further trained DSL’s in school:

 DSL / Health & Well-Being Leader Lindsay Tutt